-Kings Canyon Online budgeted to spend \$2500 on additional software for language acquisition, and extended day support tor EL students but did not need to use these funds.
-This was due to our connection with our authorizing district, allowing us to use language acquisition software purchased for English Language Learners throughout the district as well as utilizing other funds to pay teachers for extended day work.
+Action 3.3 Kings Canyon Online budgeted funds for additional software for language acquisition, but did not need to use these funds.
+This was due to our connection with our authorizing district, allowing us to use language acquisition software purchased for English Language Learners throughout the district.